marcomarino123/magnopy/docs/source/user-guide/methods/spherical-rf.rst

             \cos\theta_i
      \end{pmatrix}

-This section is devoted to translate these spin vectors and matrices to spherical reference frames, that are more convenient in several instances.
+This section is devoted to translate these spin vectors and matrices to spherical bases, that are more convenient in several instances.

 ============================================